• Project

 What to expect

-Construction will begin along SR 161 in Federal Way and Milton as early as June 2025 for the removal of fish barriers on three tributaries to Hylebos Creek.
+Construction will begin along SR 161 in Federal Way and Milton as early as June 2025.
+People should plan for the following during the 2025 construction season:

 A map showing the locations of three culverts that will be replaced under SR 161 to Hylebos Creek near Federal Way and Milton.